Timberline Podiatry

 If you’ve been struggling with persistent foot & ankle pain, tendon injuries, or plantar fasciitis that won’t heal, Shockwave Therapy may be the breakthrough solution you need.
 At Timberline Podiatry in Littleton, CO, Dr. Christopher Sullivan offers this modern, non-invasive treatment that uses focused sound waves to stimulate your body’s natural healing response.

-Plantar Fasciitis
+Plantar Fasciitis and Chronic Heel Pain

-Achilles Tendonitis
+Achilles Tendonitis and Tendon Pain

 Heel Spurs